Auto rickshaw: Nigeria

 The auto rickshaw is used to provide transportation in cities all over Nigeria.
 Popularity and use varies across the country.
-In Lagos, for example, the "keke" (Hausa for bicycle) is regulated and transportation around the state's highways is prohibited while in Kano it's popularly known as "Adaidaita Sahu".
+In Lagos, for example, the "keke" (Yoruba for bicycle) is regulated and transportation around the state's highways is prohibited while in Kano it's popularly known as "Adaidaita Sahu", in Abuja "FCT" and also Northern Nigeria it is called "keke napep".